 The Denver Mint Today

-Today, the Denver Mint produces about 40 million coins a day.
+Today, the Denver branch of the United States Mint produces about 40 million coins a day.
 Why so many coins?
 Consider that each day, Americans lose or save $100,000 in pennies — a total of more than 10 million coins taken out of circulation.
 Most are stashed in piggy banks, desk drawers and cash register cups.
 To replace this private stockpiling and to keep new coins in circulation, the Denver Mint must produce 40 million coins a day — a total of 8 billion coins a year.
-While 70 percent of the coins struck at the Denver Mint are pennies, the Mint also strikes nickels, dimes, quarters, half dollars, dollars and commemorative coins.
+While 70 percent of the coins struck at the Denver Mint are pennies, the Mint also strikes nickels, dimes, quarters, half dollars, dollars and commemorative coins, some of which bear its famous "D" mint mark.
 Additionally, the Denver Mint holds the country’s second-largest gold bullion depository, a treasure of $100 billion worth of solid gold bars.